Nishitetsu 8000 series: Suito excursion train

 This was a six-car set converted from 8000 series set 8061 in 2015.
 The Suito set differs from a normal 8000 series set by its livery and certain changes to its interior, such as the addition of a table with commemorative stamp pads and a cabinet displaying antiques in car number 3.
 This set entered service on 4 October 2015 and was retired on 22 July 2017 due to aging; the set was replaced by a 3000 series set with a similar livery.
 As with the Tabito set, the Suito set was used for a special final run from Chikushi to Fukuoka (Tenjin) on 22 July 2017, with a handing over ceremony taking place at Fukuoka (Tenjin).
 After its final run, the set made its way to the Chikushi Depot.

 History

-The trains were constructed in 1989 as the third generation of limited express trains on the Nishi-Nippon Railway, following in the footsteps of the older 1000 series and 2000 series, with the latter already being 15 years old by the time the 8000 series were introduced.
+The trains were constructed in 1989 as the third generation of limited express trains on the Nishi-Nippon Railroad, following in the footsteps of the older 1000 series and 2000 series, with the latter already being 15 years old by the time the 8000 series were introduced.

 Two sets were converted to excursion trains in 2014 and 2015, and were used until 2017.
 The last remaining set, 8051, was used for a special final run on 15 October 2017, from Nishitetsu Fukuoka (Tenjin) to Chikushi Station, following which, the 8000 series was officially withdrawn.
 After its run from Nishitetsu Fukuoka (Tenjin) to Chikushi, the set made its way to the Nishitetsu Train Festival at Chikushi Depot, where it was exhibited.
 No 8000 series cars have been preserved.